-Anthony Bloor is the author of three novels and a scholarly study of fiction writing.
+Anthony Bloor is the author of four novels and a scholarly study of fiction writing.
+His latest novel, the epic love story Tales of Daphne, was published in 2022.
 As the artist filmmaker known as Tony Bloor, he produced a number of films in the 1970s / 1980s which were shown at art centres and film festivals in the UK and abroad.
-He currently works as a freelance editor, copywriter and web developer.
+He currently works as a freelance editor, writer and web developer.

-Developing Pictures (1982) by Tony Bloor, screened as part of the London Short Film Festival, 2016.
+Developing Pictures by Tony Bloor, screened as part of ‘Raw Material,’ a Film Free and Easy Event at Nottingham Contemporary, August 2019, and screened as part of the London Short Film Festival, 2016.

 The End of the Road, flash fiction by Anthony Bloor, published by Litro Magazine, May 2017.

 Blini, flash fiction by Anthony Bloor, published by Spelk Fiction, February 2017.

 Contributor to ‘Overheard’ at the inaugural Shrewsbury Festival of Literature, November 2016.

 Other People, a short story by Anthony Bloor, published by Sick Lit Magazine, October 2016.